ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 role="doc-backlink">↩︎</a></p></li>
 </ol>
 </section>
+In this example, I consider dwellings coded as 5 (Half Hut, Improvement, Ranch or Shack / Mediagua, Mejora, Rancho o Choza) as substandard.
 Because of the census data organization, to get the share of these types of housing per region, we need to: